About store visit conversions

 - Have multiple physical store locations in eligible countries.
 Ask your account representative if store visit conversions are available in your location.

-- Receive thousands of ad clicks and many store visits.
+- Receive thousands of ad clicks and viewable impressions and many store visits.

 - Have a Google My Business account linked to your AdWords account.